Ni Ni

-Ni Ni (倪妮 (Ní Nī), born 8 August 1988) is a Chinese actress.
-After rising to fame with Zhang Yimou's The Flowers of War (2011), she starred in the films Up in the Wind (2013), Fleet of Time (2014), Lost in the Stars (2022), and in the television series The Rise of Phoenixes (2018), Love and Destiny (2019) and My Best Friend's Story (2020).
-She is considered as one of the “New Four Dan Actresses” by Southern Metropolis Daily.
+Ni Ni (倪妮 (Ní Nī)) is a Chinese actress.
+After rising to fame with Zhang Yimou's The Flowers of War (2011), she starred in the films Up in the Wind (2013), Fleet of Time (2014), Lost in the Stars (2022), and in the television series The Rise of Phoenixes (2018), Love and Destiny (2019), and My Best Friend's Story (2020).
+She is considered as one of the "New Four Dan Actresses" by Southern Metropolis Daily.

 Early life

-Ni was born on 8 August 1988 in Nanjing, Jiangsu, China.
+Ni was born in Nanjing, Jiangsu, China.
 She graduated from the Communication University of China, Nanjing, majoring in television broadcasting and hosting.

 Career

 Ni made her debut in Zhang Yimou's war film The Flowers of War, playing the lead female character "Yu Mo".
 She received acclaim for her performance in the film and rose to fame.

 In 2012 and 2013, Li starred in the mystery film Redemption alongside Liu Ye, romance film Love Will Tear Us Apart and road-trip drama film Up in the Wind.

 In 2014, Ni starred in the coming-of-age film Fleet of Time.
 In 2015, Ni starred alongside Angelababy in the Chinese remake of Bride Wars.

 In 2016, Ni starred in the Chinese-French fantasy The Warriors Gate, written by Luc Besson.

 The same year, she starred in the romantic comedy film Suddenly Seventeen, directed by Zhang Yimou's daughter.

 In 2017, Ni starred in fantasy action film Wu Kong, as well as science fiction wuxia film The Thousand Faces of Dunjia directed by Tsui Hark.

 In 2018, Ni starred in her first television drama, The Rise of Phoenixes alongside Chen Kun.
 She released her first single, "Why to No Avail" as part of the soundtrack of the series.
 Forbes China listed Ni under their 30 Under 30 Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

 In 2019, Ni returned to the big screen in the crime heist film Savage.
 She then made her theater debut in the play One One Zero Eight directed by Stan Lai.
 The same year, Ni starred in the fantasy romance drama Love and Destiny alongside Chang Chen.
 The series received positive reviews, and Ni gained acclaim for her portrayal of a fairy maiden that went through numerous struggles to attain happiness.